 That they usually occur under cover of darkness makes the mystery even more astounding.
 If accomplished by human hand, as many would argue, the abilities of such pranksters to create such profound art without the help of lamps and measuring devices, including a surveyor’s sextant, leaves the observers confounded.
 There appears to be two primary theories as to the origin of these spectacular artworks that come and go with each growing season.
-Some say they are an emerging art form; a contemporary graffiti that one writer in National Geographic suggests “will be written about in future art history books as the most remarkable artistic innovation to emerge from the Twentieth Century.”
+Some say they are an emerging art form; a contemporary graffiti that one

 The second theory is that they are mysterious messages from extraterrestrials, created by unknown technology from alien craft passing overhead in the night sky.
 One thought is that because of their brief existence, the circles might be markers for time travelers, giving exact dates in which to land.
 Whether they existed prior to the first stories about them in southern England in the mid-1970s is not known.
 The first media records of designs in grain fields showed relatively simple formations appearing overnight in the area already known as home for some of the strangest Neolithic sites in the world including Stonehenge, Avebury and Silbury Hill.